Web3Slimchance/zora-nft-workshop/README.md

 ## Assemblyscript mappings

-Next, open __src/mappings.ts__ to write the mappings that we defined in our subgraph subgraph `eventHandlers`.
+Next, open __src/mappings.ts__ to write the mappings that we defined in our subgraph `eventHandlers`.

 Update the file with the following code: